The 1940's and 1950's

 With the increase of visitors, our existing coffee shop got over-run so we then took the opportunity to buy Morganstown Rugby Club from the Council and developed it into The Watering Can Coffee Shop.
 The coffee shop has become an extremely popular social meeting place as part of our garden village experience which can easily become a day out.
 It is also an ideal place to take a time out from that cycling trip or hike along the Taff Trail.

 In September 2015 we developed what was the old coffee shop into a brand new entrance adorning our village.
 You are greeted with a friendly face at our reception and information area, along with an array of hundreds of top of the range gift products and well-known brands to suit all occasions and ages.
 As part of this development we were also able to build offices capable of servicing the business sitting on top.

 Helen Pugh, Graham's wife had always been involved in the background and in the shop but when their kids grew up, she organised the original coffee shop and oversaw and designed the new coffee shop.
 Her involvement, like Winnie Pugh's previously, signified a shift change in our standards of catering, gifts, Food Hall and retailing which have all been critically acclaimed by the trade press.

-Starting in 2015, Barry John, who works on our shrub area wanted to use his exceptional graphic design skills to create a magical Christmas Grotto Experience for our younger customers and their families.
+Starting in 2015, Barry John, who worked on our shrub area wanted to use his exceptional graphic design skills to create a magical Christmas Grotto Experience for our younger customers and their families.

 With the St. Mellons rotary initially providing Father Christmas’s and supporting staff, we decided to give it a go.